yjl0820/yjl0820/README.md

 ## Hi there 👋
-### ⌨️ Student majoring in Computational Data Science
+### ⌨️ Student majoring in Computational Data Science + minoring in Mathematics
-#### Currently:
+#### Currently ⌚️:
-- 😎 studying machine learning!! 🏯
+- 😎 studying ML,AI, Regression Analysis!!
+Never ending learning 🏯
-- 🧮 trying to get all the Mathematics in my head 😂
-- 🏃‍♀️ assist with data management for project research
+- 💥 having fun with tableau and building dashboards! 💙 the aesthetics
+- 👾 working as data lead for two projects - taking care of the whole ETL.
-- 🤧 coding for a competition
+- 🌞 getting healthier! out for a jog at 6am
+- 🧮 soon to graduate 🤭
 - 📺 watching Schitt's Creek 💛 (I'm loving it)

+#### Some History 🗺:
+- 🏃‍ interned as a Business Data Analyst in the Product Management team.
+(Had so much fun building pricing algorithms)
+- 🎁 interned as a Supply Chain Analyst. (lots and lots of forecasting and planning)
+- 🧵 assisted with data management for project research
+- 🤧 won Hackathon in social justice area using fake news detector

-#### Interets:
+#### Interets 👓:
-- 🌱 MLOps
+- 🌱 MLOps + Data visualization
+- 🏅 Technology + Consumer goods
-- ☁️ Google Cloud
+- ☁️  Tableau + PowerBI
 - 🤖 Graduation & Job
 - 🐶 my dog!!! she always gets my attention 🐕🤍